ktoan911/Search-Engine-Japan-Wiki/README.md

-This project is a Japanese Wiki Search Engine designed to retrieve information from Japanese language Wikipedia articles efficiently.
+This project is a Japanese Wiki Search Engine designed to retrieve information from Japanese language Wikipedia articles (7000 documents) efficiently.
 It utilizes a combination of indexing, querying, and ranking algorithms to provide relevant results to user queries.